 All dynamic simulations assume to discretize the temporal evolution of the system through small time steps.
 This time step is usually noted dt.
-An integration scheme is the numerical method describing how to find the solution of ordinary differential equations (ODE).
+An integration scheme is the numerical method describing how to find the approximate solution for ordinary differential equations (ODE).

-explicit scheme: means that the new time step (t + dt) is computed based on information of the previous time step (t):
+An explicit scheme means that the new time step (t + dt) is computed based on information of the previous time step (t):

 Explicit schemes are usually known as being fast to solve (since the created linear system is lighter) but they require very small time steps, unless they may undergo stability issues.
 They are known to efficiently solve non-stiff problems.

 In the SOFA code